 Exposing your hair to too much pollution, dust, sun, and rainwater without adequate protection will make your hair dry, limp, and brittle.

-You should always try to protect your hair as much as possible, and if it has been exposed to dust or rain, you must wash it that same day.
+You should always try to protect your hair as much as possible, and if it has been exposed to dust or rain, we highly recommend washing it that same day.

 Don’t Disregard The Conditioner